-If we fail to comply with applicable regulatory reguirements following approval of etripamil or any future product candidates, a regulatory authority may:
+If we fail to comply with applicable regulatory requirements following approval of etripamil or any future product candidates, a regulatory authority may:

-- § issue an untitled letter or warning letter asserting that we are in violation of the law; - § seek an injunction or impose administrative, civil or criminal penalties or monetary fines; - § suspend or withdraw regulatory approval; - § suspend any ongoing clinical trials; - Frequency to approve a pending NDA or comparable foreign marketing application or any supplements thereto submitted by us or our partners;
+- § issue an untitled letter or warning letter asserting that we are in violation of the law; - § seek an injunction or impose administrative, civil or criminal penalties or monetary fines; - § suspend or withdraw regulatory approval; - § suspend any ongoing clinical trials; - Frefuse to approve a pending NDA or comparable foreign marketing application or any supplements thereto submitted by us or our partners; - § restrict the marketing or manufacturing of the drug - § seize or detain the drug or otherwise require the withdrawal of the drug from the market;

-- § restrict the marketing or manufacturing of the drug; - § seize or detain the drug or otherwise require the withdrawal of the drug from the market; - § refuse to permit the import or export of product candidates; or - refuse to allow us to enter into supply contracts, including government contracts.
+- refuse to permit the import or export of product candidates; or - § refuse to allow us to enter into supply contracts, including government contracts.

 Moreover, the FDA strictly regulates the promotional claims that may be made about drug products.
 In particular, a product may not be promoted for uses that are not approved by the FDA as reflected in the product's approved labeling.
-The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant civil, criminal and administrative penalties.
+However, biopharmaceutical companies may share truthful and not misleading information that is otherwise consistent with the labeling.
+The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant civil. criminal and administrative penalties.